thaokarchandrajit/Real-Weather/README.md

-# Introduction to Theft Market
+# Real Time Weather Anamoly Detector
 ============

-*Documentation is a work in progress*
+*The documentation of the project is a continuing process*

 Table of Contents: